The biography, life, and accomplishments of Mike Mentzer

 - Concentration curl: 2 sets of 6-8 reps

-Mike Mentzer believed that bodybuilders did not need the levels of protein they were sold by magazines.
-He took a broad approach to his nutrition in terms of food sources and would eat according to four food groups.
+Mike Mentzer’s diet was nothing short of interesting.
+He believed that bodybuilders did not need the levels of protein they were sold by fitness magazines and the bodybuilders they featured.
+He stated that while protein is crucial for building muscle mass, the muscle is made up mostly of water, but bodybuilders and their magazines cannot sell you water, so they say that you need protein.
+Mentzer took a broad approach to his nutrition in terms of food sources and macronutrients, and he would eat according to four food groups.

 Mike Mentzer’s diet program consisted of: